AntonioTorres23/OpenGL_Notes/SSAO.md

 }
 ```

-Since SSAO is a screen-space
+Since SSAO is a screen-space technique where occlusion is calculated from the visible view, it makes sense to implement the algorithm in view-space.
+Therefore, `FragPos` and `Normal` as supplied by the geometry stage's vertex shader are transformed to view space (multiplied by the view matrix as well).